I’m a veteran designer, developer, and creative director specializing in editorial design, UX, and responsive web design.

-I work at ProPublica, a non-profit newsroom that produces journalism in the public interest.
+I work at ProPublica, a non-profit newsroom that produces investigative journalism in the public interest.
 I became their first design director in May of 2014, and am building a design practice to support and extend their award-winning reporting.

 Previously I was an independent consultant, working with the likes of Birchbox, Bond Art + Science, Juju, Nomad Editions, Novartis, Readability, Signpost, Thomson Reuters, and Qualcomm.
 Before that, I led the interactive design team at BusinessWeek, and helped build some of the first web-based textbooks at Pearson Education.
-I’m also a staff columnist for A List Apart magazine and a member of Readability’s Board of Advisors.
+I’ve also been a staff columnist for A List Apart magazine and a member of Readability’s Board of Advisors.

 When I’m not pushing pixels or punching code, I can usually be found fiddling with cameras or exploring the wilds of New York (both urban and rural varieties).
 Oh, and it’s pronounced “slate.”

 - award The National Academies: Communication Award The National Academies of Sciences, Engineering, and Medicine recognizes ProPublica’s Killing the Colorado team.